ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 :  DMARC policy test mode (plain-text; **OPTIONAL**; default is "n").
-For the Author Domain to which the DMARC Policy Record applies, the "t" tag serves as a signal to the actor performing DMARC validation checks as to whether or not the Domain Owner wishes the Domain Owner Assessment Policy declared in the "p=", "sp=", and/or "np=" tags to actually be applied.
+For the Author Domain to which the DMARC Policy Record applies, the "t" tag serves as a signal to the actor performing DMARC validation checks as to whether or not the Domain Owner wishes the Domain Owner Assessment Policy declared in the "p", "sp", and/or "np" tags to actually be applied.
 This tag does not affect the generation of DMARC reports, and it has no effect on any policy (p=, sp=, or np=) that is "none".
 See (#removal-of-the-pct-tag) for further discussion of the use of this tag.
 Possible values are as follows: